Peoria Chiefs: Current franchise

-Chiefs' brawl on July 24, 2008
+2008 brawl

-In the first inning of a game on July 24, 2008, against the Dayton Dragons, Chiefs' pitcher Julio Castillo hit Dragons batter Zack Cozart in the head.
-The night before, three Chiefs players had been hit by Dayton pitchers.
-Two batters later, he hit Angel Cabrera in the arm, and nearly hit another Dragon player in the head after that while Cabrera spiked the Chiefs shortstop at second base on a slide.
+During a game on July 23, 2008, Dayton Dragons hit three Chiefs batters.
+The teams played again the following day, and in the first inning, Chiefs pitcher Julio Castillo hit Dragons batter Zack Cozart in the head.
+Two batters later, Castillo hit Angel Cabrera in the arm, and nearly hit another Dragon player in the head after that.
+Cabrera then spiked the Chiefs shortstop at second base on a slide.
 At that point, Chiefs fill-in manager Carmelo Martinez began arguing with the umpire.
 This brought out the Dragons manager, Donnie Scott, and the two argued for a few minutes before the umpires broke it up.

 During the coaches' argument, pitcher Castillo fired a ball at the Dragons' dugout.
 The ball struck a fan, who was taken to the hospital.
 Brandon Menchaca proceeded to tackle Castillo from behind as both benches cleared, delaying the game for 69 minutes.
 After the game, Castillo was arrested for felonious assault.
 The injured fan, Chris McCarthy, suffered a concussion but recovered.

 On August 8, 2009, Castillo was convicted of felonious assault causing serious physical injury and was sentenced to 30 days in jail.
-In April 2010 a judge released Castillo from probation "on the condition that he leave the United States and not return for a minimum of three years."
+In April 2010, a judge released Castillo from probation "on the condition that he leave the United States and not return for a minimum of three years."